 Foreign material, including medical devices (such as an artificial joint or heart valve), in their body

-The immune system may be weakened when people take drugs that suppress the immune system Some Drugs That Can Cause Immunodeficiency (immunosuppressants), such as chemotherapy drugs or drugs used to prevent rejection of an organ transplant, or when they have a disorder that causes immunodeficiency Disorders That Can Cause Immunodeficiency , such as AIDS.
+The immune system may be weakened when people take medications that suppress the immune system Some Drugs That Can Cause Immunodeficiency (immunosuppressants), such as chemotherapy or medications used to prevent rejection of an organ transplant, or when they have a disorder that causes immunodeficiency Disorders That Can Cause Immunodeficiency , such as AIDS.
 People who spend many days in an intensive care unit can develop a weakened immune system because of medical procedures, underlying disorders, undernutrition, or a combination.

 Except for some superficial skin infections, fungal infections are rarely passed from one person to another.